Time: April 16, 2019 from 1pm to 4pm

 Small World Theatre's Cragen the sea monster will appear in Harbour Quarter Porthcawl on 16 April at a special event organised by SeaQuest celebrating the Clean Seas Wales campaign to turn the tide on plastic, with the support of Awen Cultural Trust and Bridgend County Council.

 Cragen shot to stardom last year during Visit Wales’ Year of the Sea.
 She toured Wales visiting some of its most beautiful beaches and coastal settings including festivals and events.
 Small World Theatre’s giant sea-faring puppet is predicted to appear at Porthcawl with an important clean seas message at 4pm on 16 April 2019.
-Spectators will gasp at her ingenuity and be amazed by her size (20m long) as she returns unwanted plastic waste from the sea to the land.
+Spectators will gasp at her ingenuity and by her size (20m long) as she returns unwanted plastic waste from the sea to the land.